array81/tado-assist/README.md

 The integration relies on the PyTado library, which is automatically installed alongside it.

 ## ✨ Features
-- **Automation**: Automates the change of operating mode (Home or Away) and the suspension of home heating..
+- **Automation**: Automates the change of operating mode (Home or Away) and the suspension of home heating.
 - **Mobile Device Tracking**: Detect mobile devices linked to Tado and their home presence.
 - **Home & Away Modes**: Get your home to "Away" or "Home" mode with ease.
 - **Open Window Detection**: Get alerts when a window is detected as open.